techreturners/004-fundamentals-basket-example/docs/TASKS.md

 ## 1) Enhancing your package.json

-Update your package.json and get it list out files and directories when you run `npm run show-all-files`
+Update your package.json and get it to list out files and directories when you run `npm run show-all-files`

 You should see something like the following: